Katharine Elizabeth McBride: Legacy

 The "McBride Scholars" program was established in 1984.
 The Scholarship supports nontraditional, female college students who delayed college due to economic or family issues.
 The McBride Gateway in front of Pembroke Hall at Bryn Mawr College was erected in 1984 to honor Katharine McBride.
 A chapter of The Oxford Handbook of History of Clinical Neuropsychology was devoted to Katharine McBride's contributions, and the author stated, "It can be argued that McBride was one of the best neuropsychologists we never had.
 Overall, she is considered to be a pioneering figure among early aphasia clinicians and researchers who founded the field of clinical neuropsychology.

-Quotes

-From her research she internalized what she called "an inclination to ask about every event or kind of behavior, 'What can we learn from this?'"